 Where a suspension with pay is considered necessary this period should be kept as brief as possible and be kept under review.
 Notification of the suspension should make it clear that the suspension is not part of any disciplinary action.

 Metis HR is a professional HR Consultancy based in the North West of England supporting clients across the country.
 We specialise in providing outsourced HR services to small and medium-sized businesses.
-Call us now on 01706 565 332 to discuss how we may help you.
+Call us now on 01706 565 332 or send us an email to discuss how we may help you.